relaycorp/cloud-gateway/README.md

 ![](./diagrams/cloud.svg)

-(Note: The gateway doesn't use GCS just yet, but [it will soon](https://github.com/relaycorp/relaynet-internet-gateway/issues/200))

 To learn more about the architecture of the Relaynet-Internet Gateway, please [refer to its documentation](https://docs.relaycorp.tech/relaynet-internet-gateway/architecture).

 # Why the infrastructure code is public